18F/identity-idp/docs/sdk-upgrade.md

 After you have added the new SDK files per [the above instructions](#add-new-sdk-files), and after those new files have been merged into the main Git branch and deployed, you may A/B test the new Acuant SDK version.

+👥 Consider pairing with someone.
+There is a lot to monitor; you could use another set of eyes.

-You may want to first A/B tests in staging.
+You may want to first A/B test in staging.
 These instructions show how to A/B test in production.

 You will need:
 * the AWS prod-power role ([request access](https://github.com/18F/identity-devops/issues/new?assignees=&labels=administration&template=onboarding-devops-prod.md&title=Onboarding+to+Production+for+%5BTEAM_MEMBER%5D))
 * a YubiKey ([setup](https://github.com/18F/identity-devops/wiki/Setting-Up-your-Login.gov-Infrastructure-Configuration#configuring-a-yubikey-as-a-virtual-mfa-device))
 * a GFE computer

+Steps:

 1. In identity-devops, run the command: